PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 npm run lint
 ```

-When we run an npm script, the packages `node_modules/.bin` folder is appended
+When we run an npm script, the current directory's `node_modules/.bin` folder is appended
 to the execution contexts `PATH` environment variable.
 This means even if we
 don't have the `standard` executable in our usual system `PATH`, we can reference
 it in an npm script as if it was in our `PATH`.